drusin/blog/content/posts/tech_pkm_tools.md

 * The work should be synched between devices (but I don't mind if it requires a one time complicated setup)
 * The format should be at least somehow portable, in case I need to migrate to a different tool for whatever reason

 All the tools listed below use mostly Markdown under the hood, sometimes with excessive front matter, sometimes with some proprietary tags.
-But that's good enough to fulfill the "portability" requirement.
+But that's good enough for me to fulfill the "portability" requirement.

 Here come the tools!